 (c) Police Board.
 When a vacancy occurs on the Police Board, the Commission shall, within 60 days, identify candidates eligible to fill the vacancy.
-Such candidates shall have the same qualifications as those for commissioners as set out in section 2-80-040(b), and shall adhere to the Police Board Selection Criteria contained in paragraph 532 of the consent decree entered in State of Illinois v.
-City of Chicago, No. 17-cv-6260.
-The Commission shall submit to the Mayor the three candidates it deems most qualified.
+Such candidates shall have the same qualifications as those for Commissioners as set out in Section 2-80-040(b), and shall adhere to the Police Board Selection Criteria contained in paragraph 532 of the Consent Decree.
+For each Police Board vacancy, the Commission shall submit to the Mayor three candidates it deems most qualified.
 Within 30 days thereafter, the Mayor shall either select one of these candidates, or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
 Within 30 days after this rejection, the Commission shall submit three new candidates to the Mayor, which shall not include any previous candidate.
-Within 30 days thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the commission, which the Commission shall not include any previous candidate.
-Within 30 days thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
+Within 30 days thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the commission, which the Commission shall make publicly available no later than three business thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
 This process shall continue until the Mayor selects a candidate.

-(d) The Mayor's selection of a candidate in subsections (a), (b), or (c), shall be referred to the City Council Committee on Public Safety for a hearing, and shall then be subject to the advice and consent of the City Council.
+(d) The Mayor's selection of a candidate in subsections (a) or (c), shall be referred to the City Council Committee on Public Safety for a hearing, and shall then be subject to City Council approval.
 If the City Council rejects the Mayor's selected candidate, within 30 days thereafter the Mayor shall either select a different candidate from the most recent list submitted by the Commission, or request that the Commission provide three new candidates.

-2-80-090 Superintendent, Chief Administrator, and Police Board: Vote of No Confidence.
+2-80-090 Superintendent, Police Board, and Chief Administrator - Vote of no confidence; removal.

-The Commission may adopt a resolution of no confidence in the fitness of the Superintendent, Chief Administrator, or a Police Board member to hold their position.
-Such resolution may only be considered for cause, which shall include, but is not limited to, incompetence, neglect of duty, gross misconduct, or criminal conduct of any type that threatens to impair or undermine public confidence.
-Upon passage of a motion to take a no confidence vote, the Commission shall provide written notice to the affected party of its intent to adopt such resolution, including a detailed explanation of the deficiencies that are the basis of the "for cause" determination.
+(a) The Commission may adopt by a two-thirds' vote a resolution of no confidence in the fitness of the Superintendent, a Police Board member, or the Chief Administrator to hold their position.
+Such resolution may only be considered for Just Cause.
+Upon passage by a two-thirds vote of a motion to take a no confidence vote, the Commission shall provide written notice to the affected party of its intent to adopt such resolution, including a detailed explanation of the deficiencies that are the basis of the "for Just Cause" determination.
 Within 30 days of receiving this written notice, the affected party may respond in writing.
-Upon receipt of the affected party's response, or 30 days after delivery of written notice, whichever comes first, the Commission may vote on a resolution of no confidence, which shall require the affirmative vote of at least five members.
-Such resolution shall state with specificity the grounds for finding cause for the resolution of no confidence.
+Upon receipt of the affected party's response, or 30 days after delivery of written notice, whichever comes first, the Commission may vote on a resolution of no confidence.